 Head to the Carnarvon Visitor Centre and book a walking tour to learn about Carnarvon's heritage buildings and rich history, including the main street public art and the 26 metre mural along Robinson Street.

-DAY TWO - Explore Carnarvon and Surrounds
+Explore Carnarvon and Surrounds

 Get up early and spend a day exploring Carnarvon's surrounds, with many choices of things to see, do and experience.